-Founded in 2014, StoriiCare is trying to raise funding of up to £5 million by 2018 to support product development and for marketing and sales campaigns.
+Founded in 2014, StoriiCare has been attempting to raise funding of up to £5 million by 2018 to support product development and for marketing and sales campaigns.
 The first step was when they recently started a crowdfunding campaign on Seedrs.
-Led by StoriiCare CEO Cameron Graham, the company is also trying to make a beachhead of California.
+Led by StoriiCare CEO Cameron Graham, the company has also been trying to make a beachhead of California.

 Graham recently met with Sir Michael Moritz, the chairman of Sequoia Capital, which in 2013 took a stake in Edinburgh-based Skyscanner with a valuation of $800 million.
 Sir Michael Moritz joined the board of Skyscanner after the initial Sequoia funding.
-Calum Peterson is also on the board, as the Scottish Equity Partners was an early investor of the company.
+(In addition, Calum Peterson is also on the board, as the Scottish Equity Partners was an early investor of the company.)

-StoriiCare is not yet in the same league as Skyscanner, however, as it is still in the early stages of funding.
+It’s true that StoriiCare is not yet in the same league as Skyscanner.
+However, it is actually still in the early stages of funding.
 It launched a crowdfunding campaign in Seedrs last July, with a £300,000 target.
-This may not seem much, though, considering that it is taking aim at both the UK and US markets.
-The reality is that these are lofty goals and the initial funding target is a bit of a stretch.
+This action might not seem much though, considering that the company is taking aim at both the U.K. and U.S. markets.
+The reality is that these are lofty goals.
+And the initial funding target is a bit of a stretch.

-StoriiCare is opening an office in Silicon Valley in preparation for entering the US market.
-The UK has more than 20,000 care homes, while the US has around 60,000, with an estimated market of around $1 billion.
-This is a step up, as the home healthcare industry itself has been slow in embracing technology.
-Most homes still rely on paper-based systems, and it was only recently that some have installed Wi-Fi in their facilities.
+Now, StoriiCare is opening an office in Silicon Valley in preparation for entering the U.S. market.
+The U.K. has more than 20,000 care homes, while the U.S. has around 60,000 with an estimated market of around $1 billion.
+This case is a step up, as the home healthcare industry itself has been slow in embracing technology.
+Most homes still rely on paper-based systems.
+And it was only recently that some have installed Wi-Fi in their facilities.

-Care providers are looking at new technologies and startups to show some proof of concept or innovation specific for the care industry.
+Markedly, care providers are looking at new technologies and startups that show some proof of concept or innovation specific for the care industry.

-StoriiCare started out as a social network for recorded memories, but has evolved to allow care providers the tools to keep records of the care home residents.
-Without this functionality, care personnel would have to spend admin time in writing the reports every day.
-Instead, the record keeping can be done in real time, electronically.
-This means the care providers can have their records kept as audio files, and these pieces of information can be shared with doctors.
+StoriiCare started out as a social network for recorded memories but has evolved to allow care providers the tools to keep records of the care home residents.
+Without this functionality, care personnel would have to spend extra administrative time in writing the reports every day.
+Instead, the record-keeping can be done in real-time, electronically.
+This case means the care providers can have their records kept as audio —and these pieces of information can be shared with doctors.

-For doctors, these records are invaluable in providing much needed information about the care home residents.
-In addition, the records can create a bold impact in the industry.
-Information may be shared with the residents’ families, as well as shared with specialists for consultation, it can save a lot of time and effort for parties concerned.
+For doctors, these records are invaluable in providing much-needed information about the care home residents.
+In addition, the records can create a bold impact on the industry.
+Information may be shared with the residents’ families, as well as shared with specialists for consultation.
+Indeed, this bold innovation can save a lot of time and effort for parties concerned!